kiboschool/wad-making-it-real/README.md

 CLI yourself.
 If it's helpful, you can write automated tests to help you as you make changes to the code.

+Notes:
-Note: you should not need to modify `main.py` -- all of the product data interface code is in `products.py`.
+- you should not need to modify `main.py` -- all of the product data interface code is in `products.py`.
+- you may find it helpful to test your queries in the sqlite console before you use them in `products.py`
+- you may find it useful to set the `row_factory` of the connection object to `sqlite3.Row`, so that you can access fields by name instead of by the position in the tuple